-Prosthetic Device: An artificial substitute or replacement of a part of the body.
-It may be an internal replacement such as an artificial joint or an external replacement such as an artificial limb.
+Prosthetic Device: A device to replace a missing part of the body, It may be an internal replacement such as an artificial joint or an external replacement such as an artificial limb.

 Proof of Loss: means documentary evidence required by the TPA to prove the existence of a valid claim for financial loss.